 Figure 1.
-Electrophoresis results of single-target PCR products of 4 serotypes A, B, E, F on 2% agarose gel.
-(Notes: (-): negative controls; M: 100-1500 bp marker from Cleaver; A, B, E, F: 4 plasmids PA, PB, PE, PF, respectively)
+Electrophoresis results of single-target PCR products of 4 serotypes A, B, E, and F on 2% agarose gel.
+(Notes: (-): negative controls; M: 100-1500 bp marker; A, B, E, F: 4 plasmids PA, PB, PE, and PF, respectively)

-Based on the results electrophoresis of the dilution strip serotypes in Figure 2, it can be seen that the 3 serotypes including A, B, E have a single primer detection limit of 10^2 copies/reaction and serotype F has a single primer detection limit of 10^3 copies/reaction.
-Serotype F has a lower detection limit than other serotypes, which can be explained by the fact that the amplified target gene segment of serotype F is large, about 415 bp in which the A-T percentage accounts for 72%, which directly affects the amplification efficiency of the reaction [15].
+Based on the electrophoresis results of the serial dilution with four serotypes in Figure 2, it can be seen that the 3 serotypes, including A, B, and E, had a single PCR detection limit of 10^2 copies/reaction, and serotype F has a single primer PCR limit of 10^3 copies/reaction.
+Serotype F has a lower detection limit than other serotypes, which can be explained by the fact that the amplified target gene segment of serotype F is long (415 bp), in which the A-T percentage accounts for 72%, which directly affects the amplification efficiency of the reaction [15].

-In the electrophoresis results in Figure 3, it can be seen that the primer pairs used to detect C. botulinum serotype A, B, E, F are completely specific when not cross-linked with other bacteria of the same genus and other food poisoning bacteria.
-The above results also coincide with the results of testing the primer pairs using in silico PCR software.
-Thus, the selected primer pairs can be combined in the same multiplex PCR reaction to simultaneously detect 4 genes encoding the toxin of C. botulinum serotype A, B, E, F.
+In the electrophoresis results in Figure 3, it can be seen that the primer pairs used to detect C. botulinum serotypes A, B, E, and F were completely specific, not cross-reacting with other bacteria of the same genus and other food poisoning bacteria.
+The above results were consistent with the results of testing the primer pairs using in silico PCR.
+Thus, the selected primer pairs can be combined in the same multiplex PCR reaction to simultaneously detect 4 genes encoding the toxins of C. botulinum serotypes A, B, E, and F.